 One of baking soda’s most common uses is for cooking, often as a leavening agent in baked goods.
 Chemical leavening requires an acidic catalyst in the batter, such as yogurt or buttermilk.
 On contact with the sodium bicarbonate, this causes the release of carbon dioxide in a simple acid-base reaction.3 Alternatively, baking soda can release smaller volumes of carbon dioxide without an acid simply via the process of thermal decomposition at temperatures above 50°C, although this typically leaves a characteristic bitter flavor.
 Either way, the release of gas into the mixture as it cooks changes a dish’s density and texture.

-If ingested in different ways, the gas-producing property of sodium bicarbonate can cause very different effects.
+If ingested in different ways, the gas-producing property of baking soda (sodium bicarbonate) can cause very different effects.
 For people with acid reflux, sodium bicarbonate can act as an antacid to settle the stomach.
 It can also get rid of unwanted cockroaches, as feeding them a mix of bicarbonate and sugar behind the refrigerator can cause their internal organs to explode.

 The History of Baking Soda

-Sodium bicarbonate has long been used to tackle many household chores – from polishing silver to removing a mildew build-up on your shower curtain.
+Baking soda (sodium bicarbonate) has long been used to tackle many household chores – from polishing silver to removing a mildew build-up on your shower curtain.
 It is also often used to neutralize bad odors – which could be very useful in a library to absorb musty smells from old or heavily used books.
-It can even be used in the conservation of old or fragile paper with a high acid content, where it can act as a neutralizer and buffer against further decay.
+Baking soda can even be used in the conservation of old or fragile paper with a high acid content, where it can act as a neutralizer and buffer against further decay.

-New research is focusing on larger-scale applications of baking soda’s cleaning and absorbent properties.
+New research is into the science of baking soda is focusing on larger-scale applications of baking soda’s cleaning and absorbent properties.
 In fruit production, it has proved useful in removing pesticides from the surface of eating apples more efficiently than commercial sanitizers.6 This is due to the chemical degradation of the pesticide when it comes into contact with the sodium bicarbonate salt.6 There may also be industrial-scale cleaning potential for coal-fired power plants and other industrial facilities where sodium bicarbonate can be used as a cost-effective solution to neutralize flue gases – acting to both reduce air emissions and generate a marketable product.7,8

 There is even a National Bicarbonate of Soda Day on December 30.
-This is appropriately timed, considering all the baked goods we consume around the holidays and the often-inevitable indigestion that comes with it.
+This day for celebrating the science of baking soda is appropriately timed, considering all the baked goods we consume around the holidays and the often-inevitable indigestion that comes with it.
 It is clear this humble salt has numerous uses, with no sign of its utility diminishing in our modern world.
-As we have seen, this hardworking compound definitely earns its day of celebration!
+As we have seen in this look at there science of baking soda, this hardworking compound definitely earns its day of celebration!

 - Kiefer, David M. Soda ash, Solvay style. (accessed 05 February 2018).